Brexit: What preparations are being made for a no-deal?

 Port companies such as Associated British Ports (ABP) have been improving the infrastructure at ports away from Dover in anticipation of increased traffic.

-It has also been agreed in Whitehall that medicines and medical products would be given priority on freight routes, though it is not clear how that would work.
+It has also been agreed in Whitehall that medicines and medical products would be given priority on freight routes, though it's not clear how that would work.

-The Department of Health has also made plans to air freight items like medical radioactive isotopes (used in radiotherapy and diagnostic tests) that have a very short shelf-life.
+The DoH has also made plans to air freight items like medical radioactive isotopes (used in radiotherapy and diagnostic tests) that have a very short shelf-life.

 The same problem arises when it comes to food.

-Food manufacturers have been stockpiling ingredients, but there is starting to be a shortage of warehouse space - both ambient (room-temperature) storage, and chilled storage.
+Food manufacturers have been stockpiling ingredients, but there is starting to be a shortage of warehouse space - both ambient and chilled.

 Not many people predict a severe food crisis (the UK is about 60% self-sufficient on food), but it is likely that some fresh foods that come in on short timetables from the European Union will become scarcer.